SiaFoundation/web/.changeset/selfish-parrots-applaud.md

 'renterd': minor
 ---

-The onboarding wizard is now bottom right aligned.
+The onboarding wizard now animates in and out.